MrYacha/SophieDocs/privacy.md

 - Number of new chats in 48 hours

 ### Crashlytics
-Crashlytics significantly helping Sophie be stable.
-We trying to log as fewer data as possible.
+Crashlytics significantly helping Sophie to be stable.
+We  are trying to log as fewer data as possible.
 Currently we can log only:
 - Crash traceback
 - Raw update data which caused crash